1.9 C

 The history of Kymlinge Station

-Kymlinge station was envisioned as part of the Blue Line on Stockholm’s metro system during the 1970s.
-Originally intended to serve a new residential area, the project was halted when the planned development in the vicinity was never realized.
-As a result, the station was constructed but never put into operation, leaving it in a perpetual state of readiness yet frozen in time.
+In the 1970s, the idea for Kymlinge station was to be a part of Stockholm’s metro system’s Blue Line.
+The project was originally supposed to serve a new residential area, but it was put on hold when the planned development in the area never materialized.
+Consequently, the station was built but never used, remaining in a perpetual state of readiness but stuck in time.

 Urban legends and eerie charm

-Kymlinge’s hauntingly beautiful and deserted platforms have attracted more than just explorers; they have become the breeding ground for urban myths and ghost stories.
+In addition to drawing explorers, Kymlinge’s eerily picturesque and deserted platforms have also served as a haven for urban myths and ghost stories.
 The most famous of these is the legend of the “Silverpilen,” or Silver Arrow, a ghost train said to silently pass through the station on moonlit nights.
 The train, according to lore, only appears to those who are destined to board it, never to return.

 Visiting Kymlinge: What to know